cchitsiang/awesome-stars/topics.md

 - [styleguidist/react-styleguidist](https://github.com/styleguidist/react-styleguidist) - Isolated React component development environment with a living style guide
 - [JKHeadley/rest-hapi](https://github.com/JKHeadley/rest-hapi) - 🚀 A RESTful API generator for Node.js
 - [requarks/wiki](https://github.com/requarks/wiki) - Wiki.js | A modern and powerful wiki app built on Node.js
-- [travelgateX/documentation-site](https://github.com/travelgateX/documentation-site) - This repository contains source for TravelgateX documentation.
-TravelgateX is a collection of GraphQL APIs for the travel trade.
 - [doczjs/docz](https://github.com/doczjs/docz) - ✍ It has never been so easy to document your things!
 - [microsoft/tsdoc](https://github.com/microsoft/tsdoc) - A doc comment standard for TypeScript
 - [MicrosoftDocs/architecture-center](https://github.com/MicrosoftDocs/architecture-center) - Open source documentation for the Azure Architecture Center on Microsoft Learn.